See & Do: Eat, Drink and be Merry

 A short walk away, grab a beer and some traditional pub food at The Royal Springs Inn; or seek out many cafes, eateries and pubs, many serving local ale, in the forest, at Symonds Yat, Goodrich and local villages.

-Local pubs, eateries & restaurants: (See links below) Lovers of good beer won't be disappointed, Wye Valley Ales will be found in many inns and there are local breweries such as Bespoke Brewing and The Freeminer Brewery.
+Local pubs, eateries & restaurants: (See links below) Lovers of good beer won't be disappointed, Wye Valley Ales will be found in many inns and there are local breweries such as Hillside Brewery, who offer Brewery Tours and Experience Days.

 A short walk away, you'll find two welcoming pubs (The Colliers and The Royal Springs) for real Ale, food and a chance to perfect your darts and pool skills; there's a 'Chippy' and take away or eat in 'Indian' in the village and many takeaway restaurants in Coleford & Cinderford.